pome-gr/pome/README.md

 # What is pome?

+`pome` is a decentralised, git-based, business accounting software.

+## Why pome?

 We believe that accounting data is one of the most valuable data of a business.

 Hence, it seems evident to us that: